lando/lemp/docs/team.md

 ---
-description: Learn about the team that made the Lemp plugin.
+description: Learn about the team that made the LEMP plugin.
 layout: page
 title: Team
 ---